Tx: 11/11/78: 2030-2105.

 Cast: Michael Crawford (Frank), Michele Dotrice (Betty), Richard Wilson (Mr Harris), John Malcolm (Mr Wilson), Norman Chappell (Cyril), Hazel Bainbridge (Mrs Cooper), Eric Dodson (Mr Cooper), Carl Andrews (Conductor), Sheila Keith (Sister), Roger Kemp (Dr Hutchings), Peter Schofield (Sir George), Sheila Ferris (Nurse), Bunny May (Postman), Roy Sampson (Policeman), Roger Elliott (Ambulanceman), Jessica Forte (Jessica), Philip Clayton-Gore (Horace), Ridgewell Hawkes, Roy Brent (Students), Celestine Carroll, Carol Shaw (Nurses), Bryan Moorehead, Monty Morriss, Kelly Varney (Patients), Peter Roy (Man).

-Crew: Raymond Allen from stories by Michael Crawford, Colin Mapson (Visual Effects Designer), Lisa Benjamin (Costume), Gillian Thomas (Makeup), Reg Pope (Film Cameraman), Rick Gauld (Camera Operator), Mike Robotham (Film Editor), Graham Sisson (Video Tape Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).
+Crew: Raymond Allen (Writer) [and Gerard Hoffnung (Writer)] from stories by Michael Crawford, Colin Mapson (Visual Effects Designer), Lisa Benjamin (Costume), Gillian Thomas (Makeup), Reg Pope (Film Cameraman), Rick Gauld (Camera Operator), Mike Robotham (Film Editor), Graham Sisson (Video Tape Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).